 All individuals who have completed an Allopathic (MD), Osteopathic (DO) or an equivalent medical degree from another country can be awarded AMA PRA Category 1 Credit™.

 For non-physician health professionals and other professionals the activity is designated for AMA PRA Category 1 Credit™ and they need to consult their accrediting body to see if they accept.

 Can a physician earn AMA PRA Category 1 Credit™ for teaching at a CME activity?
 If so, how much credit?

 Accredited CME providers may choose to award AMA PRA Category 1 Credit™ to faculty for the learning that occurs in the preparation of an original presentation as part of an AMA PRA Category 1 Credit™ live activity.
 The formula for granting such credit is 2 AMA PRA Category 1 Credits™ per participant credit (or a 2:1 ratio).
 Like other AMA PRA Category 1 Credits™ awarded based on time metrics, credit can be designated in 15 minute increments.
 No credits are given for repeat presentations of the same material, it is the responsibility of the physician to only claim the credit once, and credit may not be simultaneously earned as both a presenter and learner.

-Currently, D-H does not have a way to properly document the learning that is done while preparing an original set of educational materials to meet the ACCME requirements.
+Currently, Dartmouth Health does not have a way to properly document the learning that is done while preparing an original set of educational materials to meet the ACCME requirements.
 Therefore, at this time the only way to claim "teaching credit" is to apply directly to the AMA by completing the Direct Credit Application.